 Annual Inflation Rates in the United States

-The inflation rates computed here measure the annual rate of change of the cost of a bundle of goods and services a representative household bought in a base year.
-In principle, this bundle is the same every year although periodically the bundle is adjusted.
-The Consumer Price Index (CPI) is used to compute the inflation rate for the United States, and the corresponding, Retail Price Index (RPI) for United Kingdom.
+The inflation rate for the United States is the rate of change of the annual average of the monthly cost of a bundle of goods and services a representative household bought in a base year as measured by the Consumer Price Index (CPI).
+In principle, this bundle is the same every year, although periodically the bundle is adjusted.